binarybottle/optimize_layouts/keyboards/README_keyboards.md

   ```

   We run optimize_layout.py again on each new unique configuration file to
-  optimally arrange the remaining letters in the 12 least comfortable keys
+  optimally arrange the remaining letters in the least comfortable keys
-  (in our example, byckxjwvnmfp):
+  (in our example assigning 12 letters, byckxjwvnmfp):

   ╭───────────────────────────────────────────────╮
   │  -  │  -  │  o  │  u  ║  l  │  d  │  -  │  -  │